vot/xkpasswd-node/readme.md

 You can specify `complexity` argument in accordance with [complexity levels table](#complexity-levels).
 Defaults to 2.

-If specified `pattern` argument overrides the one derived from complexity level.
+If specified `pattern` argument overrides the [pattern](#patterns) derived from complexity level.

 If `separators` are provided they are used instead of the standard set (see complexity levels).
 One separator is used per password, picked randomly from the provided set.

 Finally, to generate multiple passwords at once you can specify the desired amount with the `number` argument.
 Defaults to 1.